Machine Guarding for the Pharmaceutical Industry

 Machine guarding compliance surveys

-Pharmaceutical manufacturers who are uncertain whether their machine guarding complies with PUWER and the relevant standards can request a free Guarding Compliance Survey from Procter Machine Safety.
+Pharmaceutical manufacturers who are uncertain whether their machine guarding complies with PUWER and the relevant standards can request a free initial consultation from Procter Machine Safety.
 After an initial telephone consultation, Procter’s safety engineers can make an appointment for a site visit to assess the guards.
 As part of the free survey, the safety engineers provide a short written report that identifies areas of non-compliance and actions that can be taken to comply with the law, reduce risk and provide a safe working environment.
 Importantly, rather than just leaving a list of ‘problems’, the company can also provide ‘solutions’ in the form of a quote and, if requested, guards can be designed, manufactured and installed.
 If the need is urgent, guards can be installed within as little as two weeks from the initial enquiry.

 Working from height